Skip to main content

 The customer never calls.
 They check their tracking link.
 You never stop working.

-How to set this up
+How do you actually set this up?

 You have a few options: